 In section 12, a vehicle dealer is required to offer the purchaser the option to mark the last eight digits of the originating vehicle's VIN on the vehicle's catalytic converter prior to sale and transfer of the vehicle.
 Exceptions are if such a mark already exists, the catalytic converter is not in a location where it is clearly visible, or the vehicle is sold wholesale.
 The dealer may charge a fee for this service.
-A further exception is effective April 1, 2025, when the WSP may grant a vehicle dealer an exception if it determines that meeting the requirements would impose an unreasonable financial hardship on the vehicle dealer in accordance with policies established per section 22.
-This section changed in the substitute version by requiring the dealer to offer to the purchaser to mark a catalytic converter rather than making it a straight-up requirement, while adding that the dealer can charge a fee for this service.
-The bill also removed language that unmarked catalytic converters are subject to seizure.
-And it changed the date by which the WSP can grant further marking exceptions to dealers from November 1, 2024, to April 1, 2025.
+The engrossed substitute bill no longer includes language wherein the WSP may grant exceptions to these requirements due to financial hardship on the vehicle dealer.